xcompact3d/Incompact3d/docs/pages/user_guide/parameters.rst

     - 4 - ILES [prefered options for LES]

 Please note that we will eventually remove all explicit LES models from the code as our ILES approach is cheaper with the same quality of results, if not better.
-See *airay, T., Lamballais, E., Laizet, S., & Vassilicos, J. C. (2017)*, **Numerical dissipation vs. subgrid-scale modelling for large eddy simulation**, *Journal of Computational Physics, 337, 252-274* and *Mahfoze, O. A., & Laizet, S. (2021)*, **Non-explicit large eddy simulations of turbulent channel flows from Reτ= 180 up to Reτ= 5,200**, *Computers & Fluids, 228, 105019*.
+See *Dairay, T., Lamballais, E., Laizet, S., & Vassilicos, J. C. (2017)*, **Numerical dissipation vs. subgrid-scale modelling for large eddy simulation**, *Journal of Computational Physics, 337, 252-274* and *Mahfoze, O. A., & Laizet, S. (2021)*, **Non-explicit large eddy simulations of turbulent channel flows from Reτ= 180 up to Reτ= 5,200**, *Computers & Fluids, 228, 105019*.

 * ``nclx1``, ``nclxn``, ``ncly1``, ``nclyn``, ``nclz1`` & ``nclzn`` define the velocity's boundary condition: